ycbjarme/CS3_1stQtrPortfolio/public/reflections.md

-# Reflections for 1st Quarter SY 2025-2026
+# Q1 End of Lessons Reflections

 ## 1. List and describe at least 5 topics that we discussed in class that you know very well.
-Each description should be at least 1 paragraph with three to five sentences.
+Each description should be at least 1 paragraph with two to five sentences.

 1. **Arithmetic Operators**
    I understand arithmetic operators in JavaScript very well because they are similar to what I have already encountered in other languages like C++.
 We applied them in different problems such as solving equations, finding remainders, and doing calculations in loops.
 Practicing them repeatedly in VSCode helped me build confidence in their use.